bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cfile.md

 transparently to the application.
 Many applications will never need to negotiate the directory structure.

-Before reading this section, you should have read "System Architecture," Chapter 3, and "First Steps: Hello World," Chapter 4.
-You should also be familiar with GEOS handles (discussed in "Handles," Chapter 14).
+Before reading this section, you should have read ["System Architecture", Chapter 3](carch.md), and ["First Steps: Hello World", Chapter 4](cgetsta.md).
+You should also be familiar with GEOS handles (discussed in ["Handles", Chapter 14](chandle.md)).

 ### 17.1 Design Philosophy